 You might think of YouTube as merely a place for snack-sized videos, but it doesn’t have to be that way.

-If you know where to look, YouTube can be a treasure trove of longform content, from concerts and stand-up specials to full-length movies and documentaries.
-And with the right tools, you can even string shorter YouTube videos—such as comedy skits, educational videos and late-night TV bits—into marathon viewing sessions.
-Best of all, none of it costs a dime, so it's a great way for cord cutters to round out their video options.
+If you know where to look, and how to watch, YouTube can be a serious and substantial entertainment resource—that costs nothing.
+In this article you will learn how to find YouTube’s quality longform content, from concerts and stand-up specials to full-length movies and documentaries.
+You’ll also learn how, with the right tools, you can even string shorter YouTube videos—such as comedy skits, educational videos and late-night TV bits—into marathon viewing sessions.
+Plus, we offer tips on how to enjoy YouTube content in a manner befitting your living room.

 First, get comfortable